Do I need counselling?

 Not caring for yourself properly

-You do not by any means need to present a difficulty such as these in order to have counselling.
+You do not by any means need to present a difficulty such as these in order to have therapy.
 You might just want help in thinking about your life.